jakwings/fd/README.md

     -I, --no-ignore
-            Show search results from files and directories that would otherwise be ignored by '.*ignore' files.
+            Show search results from files and directories that would otherwise be ignored by .*ignore files.

     -t, --type <filetype>
-            Filter the search by type:
-                directory or d: directories
+            Filter the search by type: [default: no filter] directory or d: directories
                      file or f: regular files
                   symlink or l: symbolic links
                executable or x: executable regular files

     -d, --max-depth <max-depth>
             Limit the directory traversal to a given depth.
-0 means unlimited.

     -c, --color <when>
             Declare when to use color for the pattern match output: